 What is the Punta Cana Real Estate Market Like?

-Punta Cana is growing rapidly.
-Today, the area has an estimated population of 100,000.
+The Dominican Republic (recorded) population as of 2021 is nearly 11,300,000.
+Punta Cana and Bavaro are growing rapidly.
+Today, the area has an estimated population of 110,000.
 The region covers approximately 1,100 acres and is considered to be more like a collection of small communities rather than a city.
-Currently there are over 60 all-inclusive resorts and numerous residential communities stretched over 20 miles of beautiful beaches.
+Currently from Punta Cana, to Bavaro and Uvero Alto, there are over 50 all-inclusive resorts and numerous residential communities stretched over 30 miles of beautiful beaches.
 For info on the local people and expat population, check out Why Buy in Punta Cana.

 Reliable Realty DR only promotes properties within the most popular and reputable communities in the Punta Cana area.
-This includes El Cortecito, Los Corales, Bavaro, White Sands and Punta Cana, and the residential communities of Cocotal Golf and Country Club, Punta Cana Village and Resort, and Iberostate Golf & Beach and Country Club.
+This includes El Cortecito, Los Corales, Bavaro, White Sands, Punta Cana, La Romana (45 minute drive from Punta Cana)... and now Macao; and includes the residential communities of Cocotal Golf and Country Club, Punta Cana Village and Resort, Cap Cana, and Cana Bay / Hard Rock Hotel (golf and beach) the newest residential area inside the golf course, located near Macao.
 Click here for Punta Cana Area Resources.

 What’s the average cost of properties in Punta Cana?